ohussa/Titanic-data-analysis-SQL/README.md

 | PassengerId   | (0 = No, 1 = Yes)  | (1st,2nd,3rd Class)  | passenger name  | Male/Female  |age|Nunmber of siblings or spouses|Number of parents or children on board|Ticket number|Passenger fare|cabin|Port of embarkment (C:Cherbourg,Q:Queenstown,S:Southampton)|

-PassengerId-

-Survived-(0 = No, 1 = Yes)

-Pclass-(1st,2nd,3rd Class)

-Name-Passenger Name

-Sex-Male/Female

-Age-

-SibSp-Number of siblings or spouses on board

-Parch-Number of parents or children on board

 Ticket-Ticket number

 Fare-Passenger fare